rocicorp/diff-server/README2.md

 point of view (because they happened on disconnected node) after synchronizing with the server.
 In that case, the client rewinds its database back to the point of divergence and replays the transactions in the correct order.

-Thus, once all nodes have the same log, they will execute the same sequence of transactions and arrive at the same database state.
+Thus, once all nodes have the same log, they will execute the same sequence of transactions and are guaranteed to arrive at the same database state.
 What's more, as we will see, most types of what are commonly termed "merge conflicts" are gracefully handled in this model without any extra work from the application developer.

+# Data Model

+The Replicant data model in inspired by Git and similar systems.

+Each change to the system is represented by a `Commit` that points to the complete state of the database as of the commit.
+The prior change is

 # System Architecture